shinkiseki/MorePortraitsInZero/README.md

 ## Compatibility with other mods
 *   [Inevitable Zero](https://github.com/Kyuuhachi/Inevitable-Zero)
-    *   Currently incompatible due to modifying some of the same files.
-A combined mod is possible in the forseeable future upon the completion of More Portraits in Zero.
+    *   Compatible version released (Inevitable Zero v2.2) as of 2022-11-10.
+To use both mods, first install More Portraits in Zero, then install Inevitable Zero.
+    *   This mod adds new quests that were originally included as part of Zero no Kiseki Evolution.
+See the Inevitable Zero's README for more info.
 ## Credits
 *   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for Oscar and Bennet.
 *   [Graber](https://twitter.com/AdrianGraber) for [the version of EDDecompiler](https://github.com/AGraber/EDDecompiler) used for developing this mod.
 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
-*   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.
+*   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits, as well as the development of a compatible version of the Inevitable Zero mod.

 ## Changelog
+*   2022-11-10: Updated README to note added compatibility with the Inevitable Zero mod, which adds new quests originally included as part of Zero no Kiseki Evolution.
+No file changes within More Portraits in Zero itself.
 *   2022-11-03: Released v1.0.1.
 Fixed issue where Franz's portraits wouldn't appear in City Hall (c1110.bin).
 Fixed issue with a Lynn text box in St. Ursula (t1510.bin).
 *   2022-11-02: Released v1.0.0.
 Added new Pierre half-bust portrait.
 Incorporated half-busts for remaining characters at appropriate times.
 Created folder of all added portraits in png form for ease of viewing.
 *   2022-11-01: Updated scena files for Wendy to add half-bust portraits in several scenes.
 Confirmed that Chaco, Fernand, and Franz have no relevant scenes that require half-bust portraits.